puneet4840/DevOps-/5 - Kubernetes (CKAD)/3 - Deployment, ReplicaSet.md

 **Note**: The standard rule is we only create the deployment then pod is created after the deployment automatically.
 We don't need to create a pod itself using yaml file.
 We only create deployment.

+**How does deployment works?**

+Generally we do not create pod directly rather we create the deployment, that deployment contains pod's specification in deployment.yaml file.
+To create deployment we need deployment.yaml file.
+When we create deployment then ReplicaSet is created by the deployment automatically, than that ReplicaSet create the pods and maintain the state.

 <br>

 **e.g.,** Sample deployment.yaml file nginx application.